Nivshitz/AlertCircle/README.md

   - Kafka producers and consumers
   - Streamlit live dashboard

-Due to performance limits on local hardware, this project runs with a hybrid model:

-- **EC2** runs MongoDB, Kafka, and Airflow
-- **Local machine** runs Spark, producers/consumers, and Streamlit

 ---

 ## 📈 Future Enhancements

-- [ ] Docker Compose / Kubernetes setup
+- [ ] Setting up the full project on EC2 with Docker
-- [ ] Mobile app or PWA for live alerts
+- [ ] Developing a mobile app for live alerts
 - [ ] User authentication & notification preferences
-- [ ] Historical data analytics with AWS Athena
+- [ ] Historical data analytics with AWS Athena/ETL to a DWH -> BI Tool for dashboards

 ---